ComfyUI Complete Guide (2026): Install, Workflows, ControlNet, Flux, SDXL

 Want to go deeper than this article?

-ComfyUI is the most powerful frontend for local image and video generation in 2026 — a node-based interface that exposes every internal step of diffusion models, supports new architectures on day one, and ships with the fastest sampling implementations.
-This guide covers everything: installation across NVIDIA / AMD / Mac, the node graph mental model, ControlNet, IPAdapter, regional prompting, LoRA stacks, Flux / SDXL / SD 3.5 workflows, video generation (Wan, HunyuanVideo, Mochi), and serious tuning for 24 GB and below.
+This guide covers everything: installation across NVIDIA / AMD / Mac, the node graph mental model, ControlNet, IPAdapter, regional prompting, LoRA stacks, Flux / FLUX.2 [klein] / SDXL / SD 3.5 workflows, video generation (Wan, HunyuanVideo, Mochi), and serious tuning for 24 GB and below.

 Whether you are coming from Automatic1111, Forge, or fresh to local image gen, this is the reference.